Pikey Peak and Dudhkunda Lake Trek

 Cultural Immersion and Stunning Scenery

-What I loved most about the Pikey Peak Trek with Places Nepal was the mix of culture and nature.
-Visiting the Thupten Chholing Monastery and staying with Sherpa families gave me real insight into local life.
+What I loved most about the Pikey Peak & Dudhkunda Trek with Places Nepal was the mix of culture and nature.
+Visiting the Thupten Chholing Monastery and staying with Sherpa families provided me with genuine insight into local life.
 Our guide, Pasang, was friendly and shared fascinating stories about the area.
 The views of Everest and Kanchenjunga from the summit were unforgettable.

 M